modestpharaoh/hassio-addons/remote_speaker/README.md

 1. Install the add-on.
 2. Run it on start up.
 3. Check add-on logs that gunicron started and running.
+4. Install the custom media player componant to be able to communicate with this add-on.

+## Supported Features
+* Home assistant local media browser.
+* Play local media.
+* Play certain media come with the containers such as alarm sounds and azan prayer.
+* Play, pause, seek and stop current audio selected.
+* Volume set.

+## Tips
+A simple way of multiple speakers not directly attache to home assistant, get Aux to bluetooth transmitter that supports connecting to two bluetooth speaker and connect it to your hass.io host.

 ## Urls
 [Add-on link](https://github.com/modestpharaoh/hassio-addons/tree/master/remote_speaker)